 What is the treatment for reverse sneezing in dogs?

-In most cases, reverse sneezing resolves on its own and does not require medication.
-However, in some cases your veterinarian may prescribe medications to reduce irritation in your dog’s nasal passages.
-These may include steroids, such as prednisone for dogs, or anti-histamines, such as Benadryl for dogs.
+In most cases, reverse sneezing resolves on its own and does not require treatment.
+However, in some cases your veterinarian may prescribe certain medications or therapies.

 How can you stop reverse sneezing in dogs?

 I understand that even though reverse sneezing is usually short-lived, it can be difficult to watch as a dog parent.
 So, it would only make sense that you would want to do anything you can in the moment to help your pup.
-First off, try to stay calm.
-Dogs are very sensitive to their parents’ emotions, so if you get anxious about it, they are more likely to get anxious too.

-Some dog parents have reported that rubbing their dog’s throat seemed to help when reverse sneezing occurs, so that may be worth a try.
-Also, keep an eye on your dog’s gum color and see how long the episode lasts.
 If you have any concerns with how your dog is breathing after the episode, if it seems to go on longer than a minute or two, or you aren’t sure if this is reverse sneezing or not, don’t hesitate to contact your vet.
+It is better to be safe than sorry.

-A sign of relief for Muffin
+A sigh of relief for Muffin

-After reviewing Muffin’s X-rays, I happily reported to Mr. Nelson that Muffin’s lungs and heart were normal.
+After reviewing Muffin’s X-rays, I happily reported to my concerned client that Muffin’s lungs and heart were normal.
 Even her trachea was a normal width and size, which was a relief given that smaller dogs can be prone to collapsing trachea.
-I told him that I suspected pollen or dirt had irritated Muffin’s nose and triggered the reverse sneezing episode.
-Since she was otherwise healthy and had only had one episode of reverse sneezing, Muffin didn’t need any medicine today.

 Has your dog done any reverse sneezing?